MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Structuring zones for performance

-To avoid a delay for clients using a nonconforming recursive resolver, domain owners SHOULD use a single SVCB record whose SvcDomainName is "." if possible.
+To avoid a delay for clients using a nonconforming recursive resolver, domain owners SHOULD set Target to
+"." if possible.
 This will ensure that the required address records are already present in the client's DNS cache as part of the responses to the address queries that were issued in parallel.

-# Initial SvcParamKeys {#keys}
+# Initial keys {#keys}

-A few initial SvcParamKeys are defined here.
+A few initial keys are defined here.
 These keys are useful for HTTPS, and most are applicable to other protocols as well.

 ## "alpn" and "no-default-alpn" {#alpn-key}

-The "alpn" and "no-default-alpn" SvcParamKeys together indicate the set of Application Layer Protocol Negotation (ALPN) protocol identifiers {{!ALPN=RFC7301}}
+The "alpn" and "no-default-alpn" keys together indicate the set of Application Layer Protocol Negotation (ALPN) protocol identifiers {{!ALPN=RFC7301}}
 and associated transport protocols supported by this service endpoint.